bigbroproject/BigBro/README.md

 #### Customisation of the code
-Before the build phse you can edit the main code, registering new protocols or handlers:
+Before the build phase you can edit the main code, registering new protocols or handlers:

 ```go
 package main